wchill/TF2Cast/docs/interfaces.md

 Request body data | Value type | Value
 ---|---|---
-player | string | The Steam ID of the player who disconnected team | int | team the player was on (-1 for none, 0 for RED, 1 for BLU, 2 for spectator)
+player | string | The Steam ID of the player who disconnected team | int | team the player was on (0 for RED, 1 for BLU, 2 for spectator, or -1 if the player was not on a team)

 ### POST /api/private/teamswitch